GiacomoDR25/OpenIMUs/README.md

 # OpenIMUs

-This work is related to the paper linked below: https://www.mdpi.com/1424-8220/22/9/3259
+This work is related to the following paper:

+https://www.mdpi.com/1424-8220/22/9/3259

 Funcional calibration method for using in OpenSim 4.1 on